Shane Warne: Australian cricket legend died from natural causes - police

 - Published

-Australian cricket legend Shane Warne's death in Thailand was from natural causes, police have confirmed.
+Australian cricket legend Shane Warne's death in Thailand on Friday was from natural causes, police have confirmed.

 A senior Thai police official said the post mortem exam showed no signs of foul play in the 52-year-old's death.